risharde/let-nosunny/README.md

 3. Click on the 'Load unpacked' button
 4. Choose the directory you downloaded the files to.

-Now head over to LET, refresh the site and enjoy no sunny.
+Now head over to LET, refresh the site and avoid too sunnys.